 The Scott Avenue construction project involves modifications to the existing dam underneath the Scott Avenue bridge, construction of in-river recreational features and improvements for fish habitat, improvements along the south bank to allow access to the river, and rough grading of the south bank to prepare for a future uplands project that will construct walls, trails, and other outdoor amenities.
+Watch a live feed of the site here.

 In 2019, the project was awarded a $25 million BUILD grant from the U.S. Department of Transportation.
 As the project is federally funded, the project was required to meet the documentation and notification requirements of the National Environmental Policy Act (NEPA).
 The project was classified as a Countersigned Categorical Exclusion.
 Because this stage of the project development happened during the beginning of the Covid-19 pandemic, public comment was officially obtained during the NEPA process through the use of an on-line meeting site.
 The site was live from May 4, 2020 through June 3, 2020.
 The availability of the site was published in the Des Moines Register and emailed out to local governments and other public groups who may have interest in the project.
 In addition to the public website, public meetings were held during the original project feasibility study prior to 2020 and there were public presentations to numerous City Boards and Commissions including the Parks and Recreation Board, Planning and Zoning Commission, Zoning Board of Adjustment (including an additional neighborhood meeting that was necessary for this process) Urban Design and Review Board, Access Advisory Board, Des Moines City Council, and the Des Moines Area Metropolitan Planning Organization.
 The project received permits from the U.S. Army Corps of Engineers, Iowa Department of Natural Resources, and City of Des Moines prior to construction.
 The Individual permit through the Corps of Engineers also had a 30-day public comment period.